jeremyprice/game/readme.md

 Items,
 Directions to other rooms,
 Room will be linear.
 A character can choose in which direction they progress.
 Any direction(forward, left, right, up, down) can have a given difficulty, with some indicator.
 Once a direction is chosen, the room will generate and the character will start a new encounter.
+Difficulty: Value 0 through 99.
+To begin with, these with break down into easy (0 - 24), medium (25 - 74), hard (75 - 89), and very hard (90 - 99).
+Chance: Value 0 through 99.
+Change that a special event will occur in a room.
+Things such as free healing, automatic damage etc.
+Description: At first, description will randomly pull from a list of prewritten strings.
+May change this in the future.

 - Items:
 Stats